 With traditional software solutions, quotations can sometimes be misleading.
 The price quoted is often a short-term (purchase price) cost and can look extremely favourable.
-However, it’s vital to do a TCO analysis to realise the long-term cost of a system and understand what is not included in the quotation that you will be liable for.
+However, it’s vital to do a TCO analysis to realise the long-term cost of a system.
+This way, you can understand what you will be liable for.

 Often vendors will quote for the most basic functionality and add-ons required to make the solution fit for purpose can mount up.
 Similarly, factors such as support, management, maintenance, upgrades and security can all be added extras that will escalate the long-term cost but are not necessarily represented in the purchase price.

-You should also consider the cost of hardware required to run an on-premises solution, as well as the specialist resourcing required for training, maintenance, support and infrastructure.
+You should also consider the cost of hardware required to run an on-premises solution.
+This includes the specialist resourcing required for training, maintenance, support and infrastructure.

 Reduced Time to Benefit

 Cost can be more than financial.
 It’s no secret that implementing new software is extremely disruptive and time consuming.
-The longer an implementation, the longer it takes to reap the benefits of the new solution, and the longer your team will be diverted from their everyday roles.
+The longer an implementation, the longer it takes to reap the benefits of the new solution.
+This means the longer your team will be diverted from their everyday roles.

 To avoid this impact, you must be clear on the implementation time available to you.
 Factor in the deadline for go-live when considering your software options.
-Some bespoke on-premises solutions will not be able to accommodate your deadline without massive resourcing expense.
+Some bespoke on-premises solutions will not be able to accommodate your deadline without massive operating expenses.

 SaaS solutions are generally much faster to deploy.
 Depending on the type of solution you opt for, you could be up and running in a matter of days.
-Even those that opt to configure their own solution using a low code platform, will see a reduction in implementation time compared with traditional solutions, with the added bonus of having a bespoke solution that does exactly what they need.
+Even those that opt to configure their own solution using a low code platform, will see a reduction in implementation time compared with traditional solutions.
+The added bonus of having a bespoke solution means that it does exactly what they need.

 Upgrades are a necessary part of owning software.
 They ensure your business has the best, most up-to-date versions of the software it uses, and is protected against harmful cyberattacks.